University-Wide Minor in Entrepreneurship and Innovation (MEI)

 However, for those students that are less self-directed, we also seek to provide guidance (via the Matrix for Guided Exploration (PDF)) regarding what courses might logically fit together into a coherent curriculum.
 In this case, students can identify the organizational stage (vertical) and industry sector (horizontal) of interest and choose courses according to the matrix.
 We emphasize that either approach is acceptable; students are free to design their own "track" in fields that interest them (e.g., startup sports business, fashion ventures, etc.) and these should not be perceived as any less legitimate for not having been explicitly included as rows or columns.

-If students wish to count a course not listed on the matrix towards a particular focus in entrepreneurship, they can petition the MEI academic director to do so via the MEI Course Substitution form (PDF).
+If students wish to count a course not listed on the matrix towards a particular focus in entrepreneurship, they can petition the MEI academic director by submitting a transfer request on the Cornell SC Johnson College of Business minors website.
 Only courses that relate to entrepreneurship and innovation in a non-trivial sense will be considered.

 If students opt to take a second course from the Entrepreneurship in Practice category, up to 4 credits can be counted toward the 9 required Guided Exploration credits.